 Get up on Time

-Even if this means stumbling around your home half awake, commit to getting yourself and your children out of bed on time on March 12th.
+Even if this means stumbling around your home half awake, commit to getting yourself and your children out of bed on time.
 This will support your transition into daylight savings time.

 Peuhkuri, Katri, Nora Sihvola, and Riitta Korpela.
 “Diet Promotes Sleep Duration and Quality.”
 Nutrition Research, 2012; Vol 32: 309-19.